Personal Trainer

 Dead Bugs

-Not only trains engagement of the abdominals, but also works on coordination between the upper and lower body, improving neuromuscular control and body awareness.
+Dead bugs train core engagement as well as coordination between the upper and lower body, improving neuromuscular control and body awareness.

 Quadruped Shoulder Taps